ssvlabs/awesome-ssv/frontend/README.md

 yarn deploy
 ```

+🚨 Goerli live deployment :

-🚨 If you want to deploy on the live Goerli testnet, you'll only need to run this :
+If you want to deploy on the live Goerli testnet, you'll only need to run this :

 ```bash
 yarn deploy-goerli